What is meant by Fluid Flow?

 Flow rates through pipes

-The flow rate (discharge) is termed as the volume of the fluid which passes per unit time, through the pipes. ie, area of pipe*velocity at which fluid flowing through the pipe (unit-m3/s).
+The flow rate (discharge) is termed as the volume of the fluid which passes per unit of time, through the pipes. ie, area of pipe*velocity at which fluid flows through the pipe (unit-m3/s).

 Types of Fluids